inspire-eu-validation/view-service/wmts-1.0.0/at82-getcapabilities-operation-gettile.md

 **Notes**

-The multiplicity of Operation element is 2 or more.
+The multiplicity of Operation element is 1 for this purpose.

 **Contextual XPath references**